 Location.
-36° 35.977′ N, 81° 37.575′ W. Marker is in Whitetop, Virginia, in Grayson County.
-Marker is at the intersection of Whitetop Gap Road (County Route 726) and Old Park Road (County Route 755) on Whitetop Gap Road.
+36° 35.942′ N, 81° 37.513′ W. Marker is in Whitetop, Virginia, in Grayson County.
+Marker is on Whitetop Gap Road (County Route 726) near Pond Mountain Lane (County Route 755).
+It is at the former N&W Whitetop station on the Virginia Creeper trail.
 Touch for map.
-It is at the reproduction of Whitetop Station on the Virginia Creeper National Recreation Trail.
 Marker is in this post office area: Whitetop VA 24292, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 “Virginia Creeper” Railroad (about 400 feet away, measured Green Cove Station (approx. 1.7 miles away); “Maud Bows to The Virginia Creeper” (approx. 1.7 miles away); Whitetop (approx. 1.8 miles away); White Top Folk Festival (approx. 3 miles away); Konnarock Training School (1924~1959) (approx. 5.1 miles away); John Deere Mower Model 2 (approx. 7˝ miles away); Grayson County (approx. 7˝ miles away).
 Touch for a list and map of all markers in Whitetop.